iomywiab/iomywiab-php-constraints/README.md

 split functionality: All constraint first check if a value is valid (static methods, no overhead creating objects, but complex constraints break common interfaces).
 A value is considered valid if no check fails.
 If a single check fails then all checks are run to get the all error messages, so in case there is more than one error you will receive all error messages.
-Therefore the performance of checking only should be comparable to Webmozart/Assert, but creating the error messages is more detailed and therefore probably slower.
+Therefore, the performance of checking only should be comparable to WebMozart/Assert, but creating the error messages is more detailed and therefore probably slower.
 Since I expect most constraints used in an application to be not violated, I accept this slower behaviour in favor of better debug information.